 White wines, on the other hand, usually spend as little time as possible in contact with the skins to avoid the imparting of tannin.
 Thus, white wines rely almost solely on acidity to provide structure for the wine (oak barrels can also be used with whites but more often than not the barrels are neutral).
 So, generally speaking, white grapes are picked with lower pH (higher acidity) than their red brethren.

 No matter the method, the vast majority of rosés are like white wines as they rely solely on acidity, not tannins, to provide the wine’s structure.
 So again, all other elements being equal (winemaker, quality of fruit, etc.), a True Rosé is a more desirable way to make a pink wine since it will be higher in acidity than a saignée.

-Thus, on a beautiful Saturday afternoon, seven of us (all vaccinated) waded through 68 American True Rosés (OK, there was one saignée and one wine from Argentina just to spice things up a bit) six wines at a time, without knowing their identities.
+Thus, on a beautiful Saturday afternoon, we waded through 51 American True Rosés (OK, there was three saignées that got in there somehow) four wines at a time, without knowing their identities.